digicatapult/sqnc-hyproof-client/README.md

 # This repository is not production software.
 It should be used for investigation and demonstration purposes only

+## Deprecation Notice
+This application was deprecated on October 9th 2024, there will be no further dependency or security updates.
+---

 This repository contains the code for the HyProof front-end (HyProof Client).

 Instructions for running the **Demonstrator** can be found in `/demo/hyproof-demo.md`